70marom/EncryptedFileTransfer/README.md

 * Verifying file integrity using CRC checksums
 * Stores the decrypted file in the memory

-Uses PyCryptodome for encryption operations
+Uses PyCryptodome for encryption operations.

-Stores user data and file information in a database
+Stores user data and file information in a database.

-Maintains a local directory for received files
+Maintains a local directory for received files.

 The server reads its port number from a port.info file and listens for client requests indefinitely.